vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Week_1_notes.md

 *Posterior sampling* or *Thompson sampling*: In the case of *conjugate priors* distributions, select actions at each step according to their posterior probability of being the best action

+## Real-world Reinforcement Learning

+Difference between simulation and reality, large simulator/reality divergence.

+For a real-world RL application you may need to shift your priorities.
+Something important in a simulation environment can be less important in a real-world environment and vice versa.
+For example in a simulation you have more control over the environment as in the real-world you don't.
+Also, in the real-world you might want your algorithm to generalize better than in a simulation where you might prefer greatest rewards.
+In the real-world you only have the samples that it gives you, a limited amount compared to the quasi infinite amount of samples you can compute in a simulated environment.